SamBuckberry/ATACseq-workshop/README.md

 ===

 ### ATAC-seq pre-alignment
 This section covers:

 - FASTQ file quality assessment
 - Read filtering and trimming for adapters and low-quality base calls

+**Note:** One thing to keep in mind with ATAC-seq read quality trimming is that you do not want to trim the 5' ends of the reads, as 5' end is used to determine the Tn5 insertion sites.

 Follow the workflow in the [atac-fastq-quality-control.Rmd](atac-fastq-quality-control.Rmd)

 ### ATAC-seq alignment
 This section covers:

 - Build an alignment index from reference genome (FASTA files)
 - Align fastq files to reference index
 - Inspect alignment statistics

 Follow the workflow in the [map-atac-subread.Rmd](map-atac-subread.Rmd)

+**Note:** HISAT2 and Bowtie2 are very good and fast aligners for ATAC-seq data, and have pre-compiled indexes available for many model species.

 ### ATAC-seq post-alignment
 - Inspect insert-size histogram
 - Inspect Tn5 enrichment at TSS
+- Remove mitochondrial and blacklist sequences
-- Create Tn5 insertion-centered BED and bigiwg files
+- Create Tn5 insertion-centered BED and bigwig files
 - Call peaks
+- Calculate fraction of reads in peaks
-- Inspect normalised peak counts in peaks and compare samples
+- Inspect normalised peak counts and compare samples

 Follow the workflow in the [post-map-atac.Rmd](post-map-atac.Rmd)

 ### Differential peak analysis
 - Identify differential peaks
 - Annotate differential peaks
 - Test for enriched sequence motifs in differential peaks

 Follow the workflow in the [atac-differential-peak-testing.Rmd](atac-differential-peak-testing.Rmd)